Oral Roberts Golden Eagles: Venues

 The Golden Eagles basketball teams play at the Mabee Center.
 The baseball team plays at J. L. Johnson Stadium.
 The volleyball team plays at Cooper Aerobics Center.
 The soccer teams play at the ORU Soccer Complex.
 The golf teams play at Indian Springs Country Club.

 Mabee Center

-The Mabee Center, an outstanding collegiate arena, has been home to the Golden Eagles 1972.
+The Mabee Center, an outstanding collegiate arena, has been home to the Golden Eagles since 1972.

 Mabee Center was built as an elliptical cable-suspension structure with basketball in mind.
 The arena has 10,575 permanent theater seats – with no obstacles to clear viewing.
-The splendid viewing and playing areas have drawn nine different national tournaments since the building opened.
-The Golden Eagles themselves played in the first NCAA tournament held here in 1974.
+The quality viewing and playing areas have drawn nine different national tournaments since the building opened.
+The Golden Eagles played in the first NCAA tournament held here in 1974.
 Four other NCAA regionals (1975, 1978, 1982 and 1985) have been based at the Mabee Center.
 The National Invitation Tournament picked ORU as host four times (1977, 1980, 1982 and 1983).